larryhudson/11ty-blog-bliss/content/posts/2023/12-17-pdf-to-audiobook.md

 Rather than converting a full book PDF in one go, I have been splitting up the PDF into chapters.
 That way, I can create audio for chapters as I get to them.

-Below is a NodeJS code example for creating a smaller PDF from a PDF, using the 'start' and 'end' page numbers. a PDF into chapters.
+Below is a Node.js code example for creating a smaller PDF from a PDF, using the 'start' and 'end' page numbers. a PDF into chapters.
 It uses the `pdf-lib` library to create a new PDF using the start and end page numbers, and allows me to set a 'page number offset' in the case the page number in the bottom corner of the page doesn't line up with the actual page number.

+If I wanted to extract pages 20 to 30 from a PDF, and page 20 is page 25 in the PDF, I could use the script this way use the script like this:
+`node extract-pages-from-pdf.js ./my-pdf.pdf 20 30 5`

+That would save a new PDF called `my-pdf_pages_20_to_30.pdf`, ready for extraction.

 <details>
-  <summary>NodeJS code example for extracting pages from a big PDF into a
+  <summary>Node.js code example for extracting pages from a big PDF into a
     smaller PDF</summary>
   <div>